-- Pairs with Amazon Alexa/Google Assistant: Pairing either of these with Orbi lets you use voice commands to control your Wi-Fi.
+- Pairs with Amazon Alexa/Google Assistant: Use voice commands to control your Wi-Fi.
 You can ask Alexa to enable Wi-Fi for your guests or have her tell you the current settings.

 - Advanced Setup (if Desired): Orbi gives technologically inclined users the ability to have total control and tinker with every facet of the settings.

-- Parental Controls: Orbi has some great parental control features, which allow you to easily limit screen time and content on any device.
+- Parental Controls: Great parental control features allow you to easily limit screen time and content on any device.

 - Memory: 4GB Flash and 512 MB RAM

-- Ethernet Ports: Each unit in the Orbi system comes equipped with 4 ethernet ports.
+- Ethernet Ports: Each unit comes equipped with 4 ethernet ports.

-- Special Networks for guests: Configure a separate Wi-Fi network for guests to use without having to share your home password.
+- Special Networks for guests: Configure a separate password for guests without having to share your home password.

-- Daisy Chain Networking: Daisy chain networking allows for each unit to connect one another, offering you great placement flexibility.
+- Daisy Chain Networking: Daisy chain networking allows each unit to connect with one another, offering you great placement flexibility.